 Sea Critters in Pass-a-Grille (St. Pete Beach) by Charles McCool

 Snuggled up against the Avenue bridge to Mud Key find the delightful local Pass-a-Grille bar called Sea Critters (also called Red, White, and Booze).
 The happy hour special margaritas are worth a drive down from St. Pete Beach.

-For suggestions of things to do in Pass-a-Grille see our article Fun Things to Do in Pass-a-Grille.
+For suggestions of things to do in Pass-a-Grille see our article Fun Pass-a-Grille things to do.

 Sea Dog Brewing in Treasure Island (Clearwater Beach) by Charles McCool

 This southern outpost of the popular Maine-based Sea Dog Brewing Company does not disappoint.
 I typically head straight into their Wild Blueberry but on my last visit I ordered a flight in order to try a few others.
 The food is pretty good at this Clearwater Beach bar, especially the fish tacos and burgers.

 Cigar City Brewing in Tampa by Julie McCool from Fun in Fairfax VA